 Surprisingly, humming has been linked to a decrease in sinus pain.
 Air flow in the area acts similarly to water in helping to clear and drain mucus build-up, as observed by two studies reported in The New York Times.

 If you've taken an expectorant but still find yourself up at night, try humming at different tones.
 Humming naturally vibrates your facial "mask," and you can softly hum the tone that best engages the inflamed area.
 Infants are calmed and lulled to sleep by similar rocking, and this can also help you relax enough to get much-needed rest.

 When resting, keep your head in a propped, tilted position.
 Laying horizontally can cause blockage and continued pressure, but sleeping with some of your upper body propped up is a better way to drain the pain.

-It's especially hard to take good oral care with tooth pain.
-Gently brush the area with a product like Colgate Sensitive Toothbrush + Built-In Sensitivity Relief Pen, which provides rapid relief directly at the source of your discomfort.
-And try these tips along the way, while seeking out your doctor or dentist in conjunction with consistent home care.
+It's especially hard to take good oral care with tooth pain; be sure to brush the area gently with a toothbrush.
+And try these tips along the way, while seeking out your doctor or dentist in conjunction with a consistent oral routine at home.